How Hypnotherapy Fits into A Yogis Life & Practice

-In my massage and yoga practice the most common refrain I heard from my clients while discussing or practicing meditation was…”My mind is too busy to meditate.”
+In my massage and yoga practice the most common refrain I heard from my clients while discussing or practicing meditation was…My mind is too busy to meditate.
+This was a close first to the yoga complaint I am not flexible enough to do yoga.”

 Most new meditators do not sit long enough or sit regularly enough to get past the busy mind stage to find peace in meditation.
-Even while in Sivasana, at the end of class, as good as students feel, they are already thinking of the “To Do”
+Even while in Sivasana, at the end of class, as good as students feel, they are already thinking of the “To Do” list.

-during this year’s Covid Crisis, after a message during meditation to do so.
+I began my exploration into Hypnotherapy during this year’s Covid Crisis, after a message during meditation to do so.
 After extensive training at an acclaimed Institute, I soon discovered that hypnotherapy is technically the same trance state as meditation.
+I also discovered that it is a wonderful precursor to meditation in that it clears up the busy mind allowing a higher union with the superconscious.

+I often receive wisdom via guru texts.
+May I suggest “Merging With Siva” By Satguru Sivaya Subramuniyaswami.
 The text is 365 short daily enlightenment lessons revealing the depths of Raja Yoga.
 I mention it specifically because the daily passages, often mention the conscious, subconscious, and superconscious mind and how to work with them while developing a state of awareness.

 Hypnotherapy is the science of using the knowledge of the conscious, subconscious and superconscious mind to empower one to create their life's fullest potential.

-I have found enormous gratification in realizing that hypnotherapy is often an answer for the struggling meditator that needs to weed out the subconscious weeds blocking the light of the superconscious
+I have found enormous gratification in realizing that hypnotherapy is often an answer for the struggling meditator that needs to weed out the subconscious weeds blocking the light of the superconscious before they can fully appreciate or make real progress while meditating.

 Here are a few passages from Subramuniyaswami that you may find interesting…